 Students can obviously wear outdoor coats to travel to and from school.
 These must not be sweatshirts or hoodies unless they are the school sweatshirt or hoodie.
 Outdoor coats must be removed when students are in school.
 Coats must not bear large graphics or writing on the front or back.
 Denim jackets should not be worn.

 Students will need a suitable bag to carry books, equipment, PE kit, etc. Expensive designer bags are not advisable.
 The local police strongly endorse this statement as such items can put students at risk on their way to and from school.

 Elaborate or expensive items or jewellery must not be worn to school.
 For safety reasons, only small studs are acceptable and these will have to be removed for physical education lessons.
 Also for safety reasons, other types of body piercing are inadvisable.
 Parents are advised to ensure that all items of clothing worn to school are clearly marked with the student’s name.
 Our school does not have insurance cover against loss, theft or damage to students’ property, and for this reason, students are advised to keep coats, bags, and other belongings with them at all times.
 For the same reason, expensive items of clothing and jewellery should not be worn or brought to school.
 Police advise marking all personal property in such a fashion that it can be identified.

-We are currently updating our PE kit for all students starting the school in Year 9 from September 2018.
-Students in Year 10 and 11 will wear the same PE kit as this academic year.
-More information is available via the download button below.
+Our PE kit has been updated from September 2018.
+Students in Year 10 and 11 can wear their original PE kit from previous years, but can also purchase the new uniform if they require more.
+Further information is available via the download button below.